-When using the term “Acquisition” in search engine marketing it typically relates to the actions and sign-up, purchase or contact events collected to identify prospective customers.
+When using the term “Acquisition” in search engine marketing, typically it relates to the actions and sign-up, purchase, or contact events collected to identify prospective customers.
 Ideally, there are connections between the internet and reaching out to customers for qualifying these events into a CRM or customer database that are measured against goals in the user journey.

 There are many different audience report categories to map when, where, and how an Acquisition event took place.
-This can help build processes for qualifying customers and saving time for the business.
-The acquisition features of Google Analytics helps reveal where your visitors originated from such as social networks, search engine marketing or other referral traffic.
+This can help build processes for qualifying customer intent and saving time for the business.
+The acquisition features of Google Analytics help reveal where your visitors originated from such as social networks, search engine marketing, or other referral traffic.
 Some of these categories include Demographics, Interests, Cross-Device, Technology & Geographic location.

 The Google Analytics Acquisition Overview report (whew, long one) is a great way to measure the performance of traffic using conversion, behavioural, and the Acquisition-Behaviour-Conversion (ABC) cycle.
 This information is vital when calculating the value per lead, lifetime value of a customer, etc across multiple marketing channels.